Visiting Jarabacoa: 18 Things to Do in the Dominican Alps

 4. The 27 Waterfalls Park (Damajagua)

 This is a lot more touristy so avoid it if you prefer raw nature.
 However, if you like sliding down rock formations and jumping into the water, then this might be the place for you.
 The 27 Waterfalls is a natural park complex of dozens of waterfalls along the Damajagua River.
+You will slide, jump, hike, and climb up and down this natural limestone water park.
+It is approximately 2 hours from Jarabacoa.

 Cost: This varies depending on if you want a tour or going on your own.
-You can join this group tour, which is about $80 per person and that includes lunch and hotel pick up from Puerto Plata.
+You can join this group tour, which is about $60 per person and that includes lunch and hotel pick up from Puerto Plata.

 5. Jimenoa II Waterfall